 Camera is one of the major selling points for the Galaxy A50.
 Hardware wise, the A50 features a triple camera setup on the back and a single shooter for selfies on the front.
 The triple-camera system consists of a 25-megapixel sensor primary camera with f/1.7 aperture, an 8-megapixel 123-degree FOV (Field of View) wide-angle sensor with f/2.2 aperture, and a 5-megapixel depth sensor for bokeh effects.
 The selfie camera is a 25-megapixel sensor with f/2.0 aperture.

-Unlike the recently launched Galaxy M series, the Galaxy A 2019 lineup comes with Android Pie with Samsung’s One UI on top out of the box.
-A few days after the official announcement, Samsung also pushed out an update bringing the February security patch to the device.
+Unlike the new Galaxy M series, the Galaxy A 2019 lineup comes with Android Pie with Samsung’s One UI on top out of the box.
+The company also keeps pushing regular security updates and bugfixes to these models.
 Given that the next Android version is at least a few months away and will take even longer to arrive for Samsung devices, the A50 won’t feel outdated for a long time.
 In terms of software features, the device doesn’t bring anything new to the table.
 You can read our coverage of Android Pie and Samsung’s One UI to get an idea about the software onboard.

 Samsung announced the Galaxy A50 at the MWC 2019 in Barcelona last month.
 A few days later, it went on sale in India.
 It is available in white, blue, and black color options for INR 19,990 (~$280) for the 4GB/64GB variant and INR 22,990 (~$325) for the 6GB/64GB variant.
 It is expected to go on sale in Europe in mid-march for around €349.
 Pricing and available variants may vary depending on the region.